kiwix/kiwix-tools/docs/kiwix-serve.rst

     Identifier of a ZIM file in the server's library (used for referring to a particular ZIM file in requests).

-    For a ``kiwix-serve`` started with a list of ZIM files, ZIM names are derived from the filename by dropping the extension and replacing certain characters (spaces are replaced with underscores, and ``+`` symbols are replaced with the text ``plus``).
-Presence of the :option:`-z`/:option:`--nodatealiases` option will create additional names
+    ZIM names are derived from the filenames as follows:

+    - file extension is removed,
+    - all characters are converted to lowercase,
+    - diacritics are removed,
+    - spaces are replaced with underscores,
+    - ``+`` symbols are replaced with the text ``plus``.

-    (aliases) for filenames with dates.
+    Presence of the :option:`-z`/:option:`--nodatealiases` option will create additional names (aliases) for filenames with dates.

-    For a ``kiwix-serve`` started with the :option:`--library` option, ZIM names come from the library XML file.

     ZIM names are expected to be unique across the library.
 Any name conflicts (including those caused by the usage of the